-All electrical systems are supplied with power, and the engine can be started.
+All electrical systems are supplied with power.
+The headlight and taillight come on when the light switch is on, and the engine can be started.
 The key cannot be removed.

 OFF

 All electrical systems are off.
 The key can be removed.